Integrating JTF Competencies: Curriculum Design and Accreditation at Arizona State University

 Expanding the Core Competency Framework to include patient, participant, and public engagement and partnership: Updates from the Patient Participant Project workgroup

-The online, on-demand training course on Ethics and Review of Interventional Clinical Research course is now freely available on the WHO Academy platform.
-Development for the second course in the series, Ethics and Review of Interventional Clinical Research II, is ongoing and anticipated to be available in the fall of 2025.
+To further support training, the MRCT Center offers an online, on-demand training course on Ethics and Review of Interventional Clinical Research available free on the WHO Academy platform.
+A follow-up course, Ethics and Review of Interventional Clinical Research II, is currently in development and expected in fall 2025.

 OBJECTIVES